jhudsl/tidyversecourse/docs/03-tidying.md

 ## Reshaping Data

 Tidy data generally exist in two forms: wide data and long data.
-Both types of data are used and needed in data analysis, and fortunately, there are tools that can take you from wide-to-long and from long-to-wide.
+Both types of data are used and needed in data analysis, and fortunately, there are tools that can take you from wide-to-long format and from long-to-wide format.
 This makes it easy to work with any tidy dataset.
 We'll discuss the basics of what wide and long data are and how to go back and forth between the two in R. Getting data into the right format will be crucial later when summarizing data and visualizing it.

 ### Wide Data